-Wear long clothing.
-It is necessary you are in a pair of full-length trousers and a long-sleeve top, even on the hottest of days.
-The thin long-sleeve top will help protect against the sun and long trousers, if out on the hill, will help protect against the risk of tick bites (your instructor will brief you about ticks as necessary).
+Wear warm and long clothing (no jeans).
+It is necessary you are in a pair of full-length trousers and a long-sleeve top.
+The thin long-sleeve top will help protect against the sun and keep you warm and long trousers if out on the hill, will help protect against the risk of tick bites (your instructor will brief you about ticks as necessary).

-Bring a hat (or two).
+Bring a hat (or two), gloves and a scarf.
 If it's looking like it will be sunny and hot, bring a sun hat.
 Or if it's more likely to be wet and windy bring a warm hat.
 Not sure what it is going to be like?
 Bring both.

 A rucksack and a couple of plastic bags.
 Plastic bags will help to keep the contents of your rucksack dry on activities and are useful to put anything you don’t need in to leave at the centre.

-Please ensure you also bring a face covering and hand sanitizer in case these are needed.
+You will also need to bring a face covering and hand sanitizer in case these are needed.

 - How to prepare for your Adventure Day